alextanhongpin/go-appsensor/implementation.v2.md

 func (v *Visitor) Penalize(duration time.Duration) {
 	v.Lock()
 	// Stack the penalty.
-If there's an existing penalty... if v.penalizedUntil.After(time.Now()) {
+If there's an existing penalty...
+	// NOTE: It's not possible to stack if the user is already blocked when they are penalized. if v.penalizedUntil.After(time.Now()) {
 		log.Println("stacked", v.penalizedUntil)
 		v.penalizedUntil = v.penalizedUntil.Add(duration)